Tlaib slips through Black divide to win Congressional seat

 That resignation resulted in the need to hold two concurrent elections, one to fill the vacancy through the end of Conyer’s remaining two months in office, and another to elect a successor to represent the district in the subsequent two-year term from January 2019 through the next elections in November 2020.

-While there were six candidates running for the full two-year term beginning in January 2019, there were only four candidates running in the contest to complete the current term, serving only two months.
+While there were six candidates running for the full two-year term beginning in January 2019, that Tlaib won, there were only four candidates running in the contest to complete the current term, serving only two months, that Tlaib lost.

 The difference between the two contests was stark.
 In the race that Jones won, there were only four candidates.
 Jones defeated Tlaib by a decisive vote of 32,727 votes (37 percent) to 31,084 (35 percent of the vote).
 The two other candidates in that four-person contest were Bill Wild, who is white and received only 13,152 votes (15 percent), and African American Ian Conyers, who is a nephew of John Conyers but received only 9,740 votes (11 percent).

-But in the more significant contest to succeed Conyers serving two full years in a new term, there were two more candidates, both African American.
+But in the more significant contest to succeed Conyers serving two full years in a new term, there were two additional candidates in the race, both African American.
 The vote results were far different when six candidates vyed for votes and four of them are Black.

 The two additional African American candidates, Coleman Young Jr., the son of the former Detroit Mayor, and Shanelle Jackson drew more than 16,000 votes away from Jones, presumably African American voters.
 Young received 11,162 votes (12 percent) and Jackson received 4,848 votes (5 percent).